 Let’s come back to the issue of gender – a leveling up.

 Another consideration: gender is non-binary and the concept and enforcement of binary gender is a result of colonization and patriarchy.
 Gender exists on a spectrum – it is fluid and multi-dimensional entity.
 The socialization that goes along with gender expectations is often limiting and harmful – we limit ourselves and each other with ridiculous expectations about who can and should do what based on genitalia.
 In the end, who is “male” vs. “female” and what is masculine or feminine?
 Ex.
 Inanimate, genderless objects like the moon is feminine in the west but is masculine in eastern traditions.
 Another example, emotions are considered feminine and logic masculine – this keeps men disconnected from emotions and makes logic appear hierarchically “better” (based off of implicit and patriarchal ideas about male supremacy).
 The gendered labeling of energies and traits is problematic, arbitrary and ridiculous, and perpetuates the gender straight jacket.
 I try to navigate this issue carefully, I am always learning, and I am committed to refusing the binary.
-(I personally think the binary is BS – it is a cultural construct and does not relate to how I see things).

 My intent with these circles is service – I want to help the most individuals in the best way I can.
 Final decisions on the inclusion or exclusion of males within these circles will depend on the needs of this particular community, but at this time, I recognize the need for a women and non-binary only space.
 If you are in the Naperville area, interested in attending circle, and identify as male, please email me at email@example.com